 In this section, we provide the preliminaries to Federated Learning, within which we explore our threat model in the next section.
 At this point, we remark that research towards a Federated Learning system encompasses among many other things, architecture \cite{bonawitz2019towards}, optimization techniques \cite{konevcny2016optimization,McMahan2017CommunicationEfficientLO}, strategies to improve communication \cite{konevcny2016communication}, aggregation \cite{bonawitz2017practical}, implementation \cite{abadi2016tensorflow}, and applications \cite{chen2019federated,yang2018applied,hard2018federated}.
-To keep the background in this section concise, we present key concepts to understand: (i) how devices generate model parameter deltas using the \texttt{FederatedAveraging} \cite{mcmahan2017learning} algorithm; and (ii) how users communicate the parameter deltas to the server by presenting the communication protocol common in FL \cite{bonawitz2019towards,melis2018inference,nasr2018comprehensive}.
+To keep the background in this section concise, we present key concepts to understand: (i) how devices generate model parameter updates using the \texttt{FederatedAveraging} \cite{mcmahan2017learning} algorithm; and (ii) how users anonymously communicate the parameter updates to the server in FL \cite{bonawitz2019towards,melis2018inference,nasr2018comprehensive}.

 \myparagraph{Notation and Learning Objective} In supervised learning, the overall objective is to learn a mapping $f_{\vecw}: \dataspace \rightarrow \labelspace$ of a model $f$ parameterized by $\vecw \in \real$.
 The idea is to learn the parameters which minimizes the empirical risk represented by a loss function $L$ on a dataset $\data = \{ (\vecx_i, \vecy_i) \}_{i=1}^{n}$: